 Walnuts are the only type of nut that offers large doses of alpha-linolenic acid (ALA), a plant-based omega-3 fatty acid.
 One single ounce of walnuts a day delivers more than 100% of the suggested dose for an adult.
 According to scientific research, a diet high in ALA effectively protects your bones.
 Thanks to their ALA content and phenols, walnuts may have more anti-inflammatory qualities than other nuts.
 In addition, they have zero saturated fat or sodium, which makes them a great option to regulate cholesterol levels.

-Additionally, walnuts' elevated content of polyunsaturated fatty acids (PUFAs) may help in preventing arterial obstruction.
+Additionally, walnuts' rich content of polyunsaturated fatty acids (PUFAs) may help in preventing arterial obstruction.
 A study has shown that adding walnuts to a healthy diet improves vasodilatation in type 2 diabetic patients, suggesting a potential reduction in overall cardiac risk.

 3. Brazil Nuts